chgwan/chgwan/README.md

 - 👋 Hi, I’m @chgwan
 - 👀 I’m interested in time-series processing
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning, C/C++
 - 📫 How to reach me ...

 <!---